RobertTalbert/roberttalbert.github.io/_posts/2017-01-17-gtd-for-academics-collect.md

 2. Then say "Note to self"
 3. Then speak the contents of the note.

-Keep will then transcribe your voice to text and include both the transcription _and_ the original voice recording in the note.  (https://support.google.com/keep/answer/6356960?hl=en-GB.)
+Keep will then transcribe your voice to text and include both the transcription _and_ the original voice recording in the note.
 Then it's synced across all your devices and you can process it later.

 I tend to always have my phone with me, so when I am driving into work or stepping out of the shower[^2] and I have some big idea, I just pick up the phone and have Google Keep record it for me.
+Then I process it later (Habit 2).

 The other capture tool is the "quick add" feature for ToDoist.
 I will have a lot more to say about ToDoist in another post, but it's my "simple trusted system" for handling all my tasks.
 If I am at my computer[^3] and something crosses my mind and I need to capture it, I just hit **Shift-Command-A** on my Mac and a quick entry bar pops up.
 I can quickly enter the thing I am capturing, along with metadata like contexts and due dates if I want, and save it quickly --- and it syncs across all my devices for processing later.
 It's all very quick and frictionless: